DaGenix/rust-crypto/README.md

 algorithms with a minimum amount of assembly code where appropriate.
 The x86-64, x86, and ARM architectures are supported, although the x86-64 architecture receives the most testing.

-Rust-Crypto targets the current, stable build of the Rust language (currently 1.3).
+Rust-Crypto targets the current, stable build of Rust.
 If you are having issues while using an older version, please try upgrading to the latest stable.

 Rust-Crypto has not been thoroughly